All Episodes

 I think it's extremely revealing.

-But it's it's always interesting to me to discover what people know and what they don't know, what they've learned and haven't learned, because it it will help you a lot in uh making judgments on if they say they want to represent you as an elected official at uh at any level.
+But it's always interesting to me to discover what people know and what they don't know, what they've learned and haven't learned, because it will help you a lot in making judgments if they say they want to represent you as an elected official at any level.

-Now, I don't want to taint Andrew Jackson any more than they already have, but there are historians have studied Andrew Jackson who say that Elizabeth Warren sounds exactly like it.
+Now, I don't want to taint Andrew Jackson any more than I already have, but there are historians who have studied Andrew Jackson who say that Elizabeth Warren sounds exactly like him.

-Now remember, he's the founder of the modern day Democrat Party.
+Remember, he's the founder of the modern-day Democrat Party, Andrew Jackson.

 He was a war hero.

-Um so you if it weren't for him, we'd all be speaking um Brit English.
+So, I mean, if it weren't for him, we'd all be speaking Brit English.

-But there's still these aspects to him that explain why something like this might be uh might be might be happening.
+But there's still these aspects to him that explain why something like this might be happening.

-I think that was Greta Van Sestran suggested $25 bill and uh put Harriet Tubman on that.
+I think that was Greta Van Sustran suggested a $25 bill and put Harriet Tubman on that.

-And uh Reverend Carr Dr. Carson, Ben Carson suggested putting around the $2 bill.
+And Reverend Dr. Carson, Ben Carson, suggested putting around a $2 bill.

 Well, nobody uses a $2 bill.